telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 request includes the *subscriptionId* that identifies the subscription to modify, and the actual update payload.
-For example, let's change subscription entities to something completely different: cars instead of rooms and all the attributes are removed (i.e. an empty attributeList element).
+For example, let's change subscription entities to something completely different: cars instead of rooms and all the attributes are removed (i.e. an empty attribute element).
 As always you have to replace the *subscriptionId* value after copy-pasting with the value you got from the subscribeContextAvailability response in the previous step).